R-M-Patel/TransitionQuizGame17/Spring 2017 Capstone/Documentation/README.md

 PharmGenius Walkthrough.docx - A high level overview of the site, as well as a basic walkthrough of the current state of the application.
 Inludes pictures of most pages.

+Pharmacy Quiz Game Proposal.docx - Initial proposal for changes made by the Spring 2017 capstone group.

+Evaluation.docx - some thoughts about the project that were compiled prior to work being done by Spring 2017.